Alex Warwick works on the literature and culture of the nineteenth century.

 I have a BA and a PhD in English from the University of London.
 I also have an MSc in the History and Philosophy of Science and Medicine.

-I have been at Westminster since 1991 and I am now Professor of English Studies and Head of the Department of English, Linguistics and Cultural Studies.
+I have been at Westminster since 1991 and I am now Professor of English Studies and Head of the School of Humanities.
 I teach on undergraduate and postgraduate modules in 19th-century literature and culture.

 My research interests are in the field of 19th century studies, particularly the fin de siècle.
-I have published work on Oscar Wilde, on Gothic, on representations of the Whitechapel Murders and on Andrew Lang.
+I have published work on Oscar Wilde, on Gothic, on representations of the Whitechapel Murders, on Andrew Lang and on archaeology in nineteenth-century culture.

 I have taught on many literature modules during my career at Westminster (from Literature and Psychoanalysis to Shakespeare and most things in between), but I am currently part of the teaching team for Writing Sexuality at level 6, and Monsters and the Nineteenth Century (both level 5).
 Concentrating on these areas means that I am able to bring my research interests into teaching and make seminars relevant to the newest work going on in these areas.